Cadasta/cadasta-docs/en/02-organizations.md

 ### Overview{#overview}

-Organizations in the Cadasta System represent organizations in the real world – typically NGOs who are working with communities to help them document their land rights and resource.
-This section outlines how to [create](#creating-a-new-organization) & [edit](#editing-your-organizations-information) organizations in the Cadasta Platform, along with how to [add organization members](#adding-organization-members) and [assign permissions to them](#editing-member-organization-permissions).
+Organizations in the Cadasta System represent organizations in the real world – typically NGOs who are working with communities to help them document their land rights and resources.
+This section outlines how to [create](#creating-a-new-organization) and [edit](#editing-your-organizations-information) organizations in the Cadasta Platform, along with how to [add organization members](#adding-organization-members) and [assign permissions to them](#editing-member-organization-permissions).

 ### Creating a New Organization {#creating-a-new-organization}

-If your organization doesn't already exist in the Cadasta platform, then one of the first things you need to do is set up your organization's account.
+If your organization doesn't already exist in the Cadasta Platform, then one of the first things you need to do is set up your organization's account.
 You'll use this account to manage projects, organization members, data collection questionnaires, and more.

 ##### 1. Log in & Navigate to the Organizations Page